kneelian/stackcore/README.md

 # stackcore
-A tiny toy fantasy CPU core/ISA built around the stack as the main storage unit.
+A tiny toy fantasy CPU core/ISA built around a hardware stack as the main storage unit.

 Its main feature is ease of implementation and simple structure, with more focus on developer convenience than viability as a real CPU.